kevinselwyn/goat/README.md

 ##Acknowledgements

-All credit to Bethesda Game Studios, Bethesda Softwarks, Todd Howard, the Brotherhood of Steel, etc.
+All credit to Bethesda Game Studios, Bethesda Softworks, Todd Howard, the Brotherhood of Steel, etc.